Why choose a ESE Paraton@ir® lightning rod for your lightning protection?

 Understanding the ESE lightning rod: technology and triggering principle

-For over a decade, lightning protection has undergone significant technological evolution, driven by increased safety requirements.
+Thus, for over a decade, lightning protection has undergone significant technological evolution, driven by increased safety requirements.
 The Paraton@irESE lightning rod range embodies this advancement by offering an active solution capable of anticipating the natural phenomenon to better channel it.
 Unlike passive systems, our technology incorporates high-precision electronic components designed to optimize the protection zone around the structure.

 The advanced operating principle of the ESE lightning rod

-The early streamer emission (ESE) lightning rod represents a technological breakthrough compared to the traditional Franklin rod.
+Furthermore, the early streamer emission (ESE) lightning rod represents a technological breakthrough compared to the traditional Franklin rod.
 Whereas the conventional lightning rod passively waits for lightning to strike the highest point, the ESE plays an active role in capturing the lightning strike.
 This technology relies on harnessing the electrical phenomena that precede a storm to provide a significantly greater protection radius

-The operation of our Paraton@ir PDAs relies on anticipating the updraft.
+Note that the operation of our Paraton@ir PDAs relies on anticipating the updraft.
 When a thunderstorm forms, the ambient electric field increases rapidly, rising from a few hundred volts per meter to several tens of kilovolts per meter.
 Our devices detect this critical change and trigger the initiation process.

 The advantages of the ESE lightning rod compared to traditional solutions

-The major advantage of the PDA lightning rod lies in its extended protection radius .
+In practice, the major advantage of the PDA lightning rod lies in its extended protection radius .
 A single active point can protect an area equivalent to that covered by several Franklin points connected by a complex network of conductors on the roof.

 | Characteristic | Franklin Lightning Rod (Passive) | ESE Paraton@ir® Lightning Rod (Active) |